RupendraCHA/contact-management-api-backend-project/README.md

 # Contact Management API

-### Remainder Text:
-    to match API endpoints with industry standerds took liberty in creating like this: /api/v1/{given endpoint}
+#### to match API endpoints with industry standerds took liberty in creating like this: /api/v1/{given endpoint}

     Fetch all contacts            :    GET /api/v1/contacts